 Users must obtain laser safety training and this can be completed online via https://hs.sheffield.ac.uk.
 Login with your CICS username and password and work through all three laser training modules within the radiation section, study the local rules and then do the assessment.

 Undergraduate and taught masters students will not be able to access the online course.
-Any students who need to use the confocal microscope as part of their final year project will need to contact Nicola Green separately to obtain access to a copy of the laser safety training course.
+Any students who need to use the confocal microscope as part of their project will need to contact Nicola Green separately to obtain access to a copy of the laser safety training course.

 Laser User Registration

 You must also register as a laser user using the online Laser Work and Users database.
 If you are a new laser user you should first click "apply" to request access via this website.
 Please then complete the online form by entering your personal details.
 Note - there is no need to upload training documents unless you are wanting to apply using your training from another institution, however please write "For confocal use" in the "Training" text box.